 The Principle of our MPharm (Hons) Pharmacy Degree is to prepare you for future careers as registered pharmacists.
-Our approach recognises that Pharmacists are key members of a multidisciplinary healthcare team.
+Our approach recognises that pharmacists are key members of a multidisciplinary healthcare team.

-The teaching and learning methods employed address the knowledge and competencies required for the varied responsibilities of Pharmacists.
+The teaching and learning methods employed to address the knowledge and competencies required for the varied responsibilities of Pharmacists.
 You will learn through a variety of teaching methods including lectures, case-based learning, workshops, laboratory classes, experiential learning and an independently-led research project.

 We are proud to provide an outstanding educational experience, using the most effective learning and teaching approaches, carefully tailored to suit the specific needs of your course.
 Apart from a small number of online-only courses, most of our courses consist of in-person, on-campus teaching, enabling full engagement with your lecturers and fellow students.

 Practical skills sessions, lab work seminars, and workshops predominantly take place in person, allowing for group working and demonstrations.
 We also operate virtual labs and Simulated Learning Environments which will facilitate greater access to training opportunities in the future.
 However, our approach also includes the use of some online learning to support and enhance traditional face-to-face teaching.

 Online learning may take place ‘live’ using software such as Zoom, allowing you to interact with the lecturer and other students and to ask questions.
 Lecture recordings also allow for more flexibility to revisit the material, to revise for assessments and to enhance learning outside of the classroom.
 Some modules have extra resources in Canvas, such as videos, slides and quizzes enabling further flexible study.

 This course offers some modules taught through the medium of

 Welsh or bilingually for students who consider themselves to be

 fluent Welsh speakers.
 For more details on the provision available